Division of Immunotherapy

 - Tanno T, Matsui WH.
 Stem cell theory and inflammation-related cancer (Chapter 2).
 In: Kawanish S and Ohoshima H eds.
 Cancer and Inflammation Mechanisms: Chemical, Biological, and Clinical Aspects.
 John Wiley & Sons, Inc, 2014.

 The recent rapid expansion of genomic data greatly contributes to the understanding of disease development and progression.
 To translate these genetic discoveries into clinical applications, we need to develop therapeutic platforms that can specifically modulate the expression of disease-related genes in target cells in vivo.
 Small RNAs, such as microRNAs and siRNAs function in messenger RNA silencing and post-transcriptional regulation of gene expression.
 Given the challenge of targeting delivery of the small RNAs to specific cells and tissues in vivo, Dr. Tanno developed a small RNA targeting delivery platform, comprising a miRNA/siRNA sequence, a cell surface receptor-targeting DNA aptamer (a “chemical antibody”), and cholesterol.
 This newly designed delivery platform combines all the desired attributes of a small RNA targeting molecule by enabling the specific delivery of miRNA or siRNA into the desired cells through the targeting aptamers and increasing half-life by limiting nuclease degradation and renal excretion.
 Furthermore, these three components are assembled together by complementary base pairing of the RNA nucleic acid sequences, thus creating a highly versatile platform in which the therapeutic or targeting moieties can be changed to suit the intended purpose or target indication (patent pending).
 Using this platform, Dr. Tanno aims to develop novel therapeutics and research tools for a wide range of diseases.
-Current research interests are 1) applying the platform to sarcoma and lung cancer treatments, 2) applying the platform to immunotherapy, 3) screening cancer specific aptamers, 4) developing new targeting delivery platform that can deliver larger size of nucleic acid therapeutics.
+Current research interests are 1) applying the platform to breast and lung cancer therapies, 2) applying the platform to cancer immunotherapy, 3) screening aptamers targeting cancer specific glycosylation, and 4) developing new targeting delivery platform that can deliver various types of nucleic acids.

 2001 Japan National License for Veterinary Medicine (DVM)